‘It wrecks communities:’ High-profile Jacksonville gang members sentenced to 30 years in prison

 Marquez Johnson, 35, and younger brother Rashad Johnson, 32, were sentenced to 30 years in prison today.

-The brothers were leaders in a criminal gang, Twelve Hundred, who worked to traffic drugs and recruit other young men, State Attorney Melissa Nelson said Wednesday after the men were sentenced.
+The brothers were leaders in a criminal gang, Twelve Hundred, a subset of the Out East gang, who worked to traffic drugs and recruit other young men, State Attorney Melissa Nelson said Wednesday after the men were sentenced.

 >>> STREAM ACTION NEWS JAX LIVE <<<